xyproto/cupholder/README.md

 It can also be used for providing an additional tea or coffee cup holder to your desktop setup.

+This is mainly an experiment in calling ioctls without using C, though.

 ## Usage

     ./cupholder